 Tracy Evans, M.D.

 Dr. Tracy Evans is a board-certified dermatologist, a skin cancer specialist, a fellowship-trained Mohs surgeon and a trusted provider of cosmetic procedures.
 She works diligently to balance the important connection between the medical and aesthetic qualities of skin.
 By using holistic approaches when possible and focusing on overall health and wellness, Dr. Evans helps her patients achieve radiant, glowing skin that bring out their confidence.
 Dr. Evans graduated with honors, Phi Beta Kappa, from Vassar College in New York.
-She attended medical school at the University of Connecticut where she completed her medical school training and earned a master's degree in public health and medical degree from University of Connecticut.
+She earned her master’s degree in public health and medical degree from University of Connecticut.
 She then went on to conduct skin cancer research for the National Institute of Health for two years.
-Dr. Evans completed her dermatology residency at Emory University in Atlanta, GA.
-She was fellowship trained and certified by the American College of Mohs Micrographic Surgery and the Accreditation Council of Graduate Medical Education at the University of Pittsburgh Medical Center.
+Dr. Evans completed her dermatology residency at Emory University in Atlanta, GA and was fellowship trained and certified by the American College of Mohs Micrographic Surgery and the Accreditation Council of Graduate Medical Education at the University of Pittsburgh Medical Center.
 In addition to her practices in San Francisco and Corte Madera, she has presented at multiple national and international meetings for her research on cost, quality of life, and skin cancer outcomes.

 Specialties and Expertise